iTwin/reality-data-client/README.md

 ### ITwinRealityData

 Implements the `RealityData` interface from  __@itwin/core-common__ and represents a single reality data.
-This class contains properties representing the descriptive data related to a reality data, as well as an access point to the data stored in a blob container.
-ITwinRealityData are bound to an iTwinId, which is the identifier of a Project.
-[More information about the Projects API here](https://developer.bentley.com/apis/projects/overview/)
+This class contains properties representing the descriptive data related to a reality data, as well as an access point to the data stored in a blob container. `ITwinRealityData` are bound to an `iTwinId`, which is the identifier of a Project.
+[More information about the Projects API here.](https://developer.bentley.com/apis/projects/overview/)

 ITwinRealityData implements a `getBlobUrl()` method that returns the location of the reality data's blob content.
+This resource is also cached, as to limit the amount of API calls and SAS keys keys to generate.

 ### RealityDataAccessClient